 Teachers, students, former students, parents, administrators, or community members may submit nominations.
 Nominees must have a minimum of five year’s experience as a principal and three of those years must have been with Charles County Public Schools.
 Principals may not nominate themselves.

-Nomination materials must include a minimum of four statements of support, one of which must be submitted by a professional educator; a brief career summary; and a description of contributions in each of the nomination criteria categories.
+Nomination materials must include a minimum of four statements of support, one of which must be submitted by a professional educator; a career summary; and a description of contributions in each of the nomination criteria categories.
 These materials must be included in a presentation binder and not exceed 100 single pages.

 - manage effectively;